 Referred by a hematologist for bilateral leg artery ultrasound to investigate compromised blood supply.
 The patient stated he had claudication after 10 minutes of walking.
 The patient was an ex-smoker and had hypertension, which was medically controlled.
 He had smoked for more than 40 years.
 Specialist determined ankle-brachial index and aorto-iliac ultrasound assessment were also performed.

 0 images remaining

 Low-grade >75% stenoses at the aortic bifurcation with velocities indicating slightly more advanced disease on the right.
-This finding, in conjuntion with mild-to-moderate tibial artery disease may explain the patient's abnormal ABI results and clinical symptoms.
+This finding, in conjunction with mild-to-moderate tibial artery disease, this may explain the patient's abnormal ABI results and clinical symptoms.

 Predominant disease at the aorto-iliac level is seen in 25% of patients.
 Given the subsequent findings, an exercise ABI or toe photoplethysmography study would likely have revealed that the disease on the left was more severe than indicated by the resting study.